jekare/grav-dev/README.md

 * Grav v1.6.27 including the Admin plugin v1.9.16

 # Setup
-* create a directory and clone this repository into that directory
+* clone this repository to your own system and enter the grav-dev directory
 ```
-mkdir my-grav-dir && cd my-grav-dir
+mkdir ~/my-dev-dir && cd ~/my-dev-dir
 git clone https://github.com/jekare/grav-dev.git
+cd grav-dev
 ```
 * if the www-data group does not exist yet then create it
 ```